aryn-ai/sycamore/CONTRIBUTING.md

 - Create a fork of Sycamore and start development in a feature branch.
 You can find information about how to set up Sycamore for development below.
 More information about development patterns in Github can be found [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
 - Make sure linting rules and all existing tests pass.
 Consider whether your changes need new tests, and make sure those pass as well.
 - Larger features may need new documentation.
 When in doubt, start a discussion on the associated issue.
-- Create a pull request against the `development` branch of this repository.
+- Create a pull request against the `main` branch of this repository.
 Pull requests are lightweight, and we encourage you to create a draft PR early to get feedback.

 ## What to Contribute